 A Leave of Absence (LOA) is a temporary interruption in a student's program of study and refers to the specific time period during a program when a student is not in attendance.
 Students should request an academic LOA from his or her advisor.
 If applicable, a form will also need to be filled out.
 Financial implications may result from the student taking a LOA.
-Any financial concerns related to a LOA should be discussed with the Business Office Accountant or Director of Financial Aid when pertinent.
-Students must apply for a LOA in advance unless unforeseen circumstances prevent the student from doing so; i.e., a medical emergency, death in family, etc. A student's LOA cannot extend past 60 days.
+Any financial concerns related to a LOA should be discussed with the Director of Financial Aid and Business Office before LOA begins.
+Students must apply for a LOA in advance unless unforeseen circumstances prevent the student from doing so; i.e., a medical emergency, death in family, etc. A student's LOA cannot extend past 180 days in a 12 month period.
+(See Leave of Absence Policy in Financial Aid section for guidelines for receiving LOA approval.)